Sunita Williams: Early life

-Williams was born in Euclid, Ohio, but considers Needham, Massachusetts, to be her hometown.
-Her father, Deepak Pandya, was an Indian-American neuroanatomist from Mehsana district, Gujarat, while her mother, Ursuline Bonnie Pandya (née Zalokar) was a Slovene American.
+Sunita Lyn Pandya was born on September 19, 1965, in Euclid, Ohio, and grew up in Needham, Massachusetts.
+Her father, Deepak Pandya, was a Nagar Brahmin neuroanatomist from India, while her mother, Ursuline Bonnie Pandya (née Zalokar) was a Slovene American.
 Her parents resided in Falmouth, Massachusetts.
 She is the youngest of three children.
-Her brother, Jay Thomas, is four years older and her sister, Dina Annad, is three years older.
-Williams' paternal family is from Jhulasan in India whereas her maternal family is of Slovene descent.
-Williams has taken the Slovenian flag, a samosa and Carniolan sausage to space in celebration of her Indian and Slovenian heritage.
+Her brother, Jay Thomas, is four years older and her sister, Dina Ann, is three years older.
+Williams has taken the flag of Slovenia, a samosa and Carniolan sausage to space in celebration of her Indian and Slovenian heritage.
 Her nicknames are Suni in the United States and Sončka in Slovenia.

 Williams graduated from Needham High School in 1983.
 She received a Bachelor of Science degree in physical science from the United States Naval Academy in 1987, and a Master of Science degree in engineering management from Florida Institute of Technology in 1995.